rjmcginness/FishingStories/README.md

 Also had to utilize ajax with redirection to send the put request to the server.
 To view the angler, a FlaskForm subclass with all read-only fields is implemented and rendered in a template.
 This paradigm can be repeated for other data edit procedures.

 Need to complete all endpoint, including the fishing spot data access from scraping.
+Still want to do site categorization for sites selected by a user, which are not directly at sites having current data.
+The plan is to utilize the gps coordinates along with other potential features of the intended fishing spot to categorize it as a favorable fishing spot.
+Ultimately, data analysis can provide prediction of fishing success at known spots and newly selected fishing spots by comparison to the known spots.